CIBTAC-Defense-Systems/CIBTAC-Linux-Hardener/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Roadmap

-VerdadX Systems Linux is in its initial phase, and upcoming releases will focus on:
+CIBTAC Linux Hardener is in its initial phase, and upcoming releases will focus on:

     Enhanced dashboard with customizable alerting and monitoring Expanded behavior rule sets for comprehensive detection